arkitoure/PGP/0040_council_incentive_emissions.md

 ## Conclusion

 The proposed balanced staggered release strategy for PHY emissions represents a thoughtful approach to Council Member incentivization and liquidity management.
-By implementing this strategy, we aim to foster a healthy, sustainable economic environment for the Physis DAO.
+By implementing this strategy, we aim to foster a healthy, sustainable economic environment for the Physis ecosystem.